 The Social planning instrument (Output O.T2.1) consists of two parts:

 1. A questionnaire with nine fields of action is available for registered users in the form of a user-friendly online tool (Deliverable D.T2.3.1).
 Besides statistical key figures and data, the services and offers within the municipality will be registered in this online tool.
 The nine fields of action are as follows: administration, information and public relations / participation and active citizenship / living and housing / education and training / employment / health, healthcare and care / mobility and local supply / culture and leisure / immigration, integration.

 2. A handbook (Deliverable D.T2.2.1) contains information about the use of the online tool, the questionnaire and implementation of the whole process.
 The social planning handbook is a manual for using the SPI.
 It contains the description of the process, questionnaire and a technical advice on how to use the online tool.
 The current version of the handbook is a draft, because it will be continually reviewed and adapted on the basis of feedback from the process consultants and the pilots throughout the whole project.

 Setting up pilot municipalities and local/regional committees

-The work package leader selected municipalities which have been involved in the development, testing and roll-out of the social planning instrument (List of pilot regions, Deliverable D.T2.1.1).
+Selected municipalities have been involved in the development, testing and roll-out of the social planning instrument (List of pilot regions and committees, Deliverable D.T2.1.1).
 The choice of municipalities was made together in a participatory way with the other project partners.
 Cross-sectorial local or regional committees have been established for each participating municipality.
 During the composition of the working groups a lot of attention has been put to ensure that politicians, associations, institutions as well as stakeholders from the administration sector and the civil society are represented.
 These committees have been dealing with the status quo of quality of life in their communities in several workshops.

 Training of process consultants